AbhishekSingh612/Notelifyy/README.md

 This is a small angular project that demonstrates the CRUD operations.

-Fully Responsive front-end of the website was developed using angular 12 and the backend was build using spring boot
+## Technologies used:

+  -Angular 12
+  -Bootstrap 5
+  -Spring Boot
+  -H2 Database

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.

 ## Live Demo

+The build of the website is hosted on Netlify and backend is deployed on Heroku

 Click [Here](https://Notelifyy.netlify.app)